nicmessias/cm3-website/docs/index.md

 In this one we show some lists. just start the lista on the next line after hitting one return:
 - an item
 - another item
+- Hi everyone

 In this new para we create a numbered list using numbers.
 1. first item
 2. second item
+3. three item
+4. forth item
+5. fifth item

 This shorthand is called Markdown.
 It is a general text format used almost everywhere on the web.
 [Google](https://www.google.com) (see how I made this link) about it to learn more.
+And you can go to [ChatGPT](https://chat.openai.com/)

 You can write code by using triple-ticks: